 The cancellation conditions in the ISO form may be modified by state law.
 For instance, some states require insurers to provide lenders at least 45 days prior notice if the policy is cancelled for any reason other than non-payment of premium.

 Transfer of Rights

-The insurer may choose to pay the lender the principal amount on the mortgage plus any accrued interest.
+The insurer may pay the lender the principal amount on the mortgage plus any accrued interest.
+In this case, the insured's mortgage and note will be transferred to the insurer.
 If any debt remains, the policyholder must pay that amount to the insurer.